 A school will be allowed to have a maximum of two teams entered at the district level, with a maximum of two teams advancing to the sectional contest from each district.
-Only one team from each section will advance to the state contest, which will be held during the State FFA Convention in Madison.
+Only one team from each section advances to the state contest, which is held at the State FFA Convention in Madison.